Xpndable/carparksapp/README.md

 The database is not provided in this code base, only the node.js implementation

 To see a working demonstration, visit http://carparks.xpndb.me/

+In the demo, all reserved carpark passwords are "admin"